yashodhanrajanpawar/Project-DSA-Repo/README.md

         for (int onePaperReadTime : readTimesOfNewsPapers) {
             if (singleWorkerTime + onePaperReadTime > timeLimitMid) {
                 singleWorkerTime = 0; // Reset for next worker
-                actuallyUsedWorkers++;
+                actuallyUsedWorkers++; // Update utilized capacity
             }
             singleWorkerTime += onePaperReadTime;
         }
+        // Corner case
         if (singleWorkerTime >= 0)
             actuallyUsedWorkers++;
+        // Utilized capacity is less than max capacity then utilize more in BinSearch return availableWorkers >= actuallyUsedWorkers; // TRUE-- job was performed with given or less number of workers..We can reduce timeLimit further as optimization
     }
-    return availableWorkers >=actuallyUsedWorkers; // TRUE-- job was performed with given or less number of workers..We can reduce timeLimit further as optimization
 }

 ```

 ### PROBLEM: Find First TRUE in sorted boolean array (Similar to above algo)